AIN-ventures/interview_test/README.md

 In your PR description, include:
 - **What you implemented**: Overview of the code you wrote
 - **Major design decisions**: Key technical choices and why you made them
-- **Production considerations**: Anything relevant for introducing this code to production (error handling, scalability, monitoring, security, etc.)
-- **Testing instructions**: How to test your implementation
 - **Trade-offs**: What you optimized for and what you deprioritized

-**Note**: Your work is private.
-Other candidates cannot see your PR.

 ---